Editor’s note: This article was updated on Jan. 27, 2020

-Since 2015, ExxonMobil has discovered the equivalent of more than 6 billion barrels of oil below the surface, about 120 miles off the coast.
-That’s enough resource to meet the needs of a country the size of France for more than a decade.
+Since 2015, ExxonMobil has discovered the equivalent of more than 8 billion barrels of oil below the surface, about 120 miles off the coast.
+That’s enough oil to meet the needs of a country the size of France for more than a decade.

-The first development of these discoveries, known as Liza Phase 1, is on track to produce up to 120,000 barrels of oil per day by early 2020.
+The first development of these discoveries, known as Liza Phase 1, achieved first oil in December 2019 and is expected to produce up to 120,000 barrels of oil per day.

 The center of this development is the Liza Destiny FPSO (floating, production, storage and offloading) vessel.
 It will draw the crude oil from below the ocean floor, process it, store it and offload it to awaiting vessels, where it will be shipped to global markets.